 The Office of Information Technology provides information technology security training to employees of Western Michigan University.
 This training is provided by means of a presentation at new employee orientation as well as enrollment in the online SANS Securing The Human training program that is offered to all units of the University for all faculty, staff and temporary employees.
-New employees are enrolled in the program as part of their orientation.
-Other units are enrolled at the request of their IT support person, or another person of authority assuming the responsibility in their department.
+New employees are enrolled in the program as part of their orientation*.
+Other units are enrolled at the request of their IT support person, or other persons of authority assuming the responsibility for their unit or department.

 SANS Securing The Human Online Education

 This program offers a series of modules comprised of short videos followed by quizzes.
 Some modules also link to additional WMU-specific content.
-An employee who is enrolled in this training program will login at https://wmich.securingthehuman.org using their Bronco NetID and password to complete the training which may be started and stopped as often as necessary.
+An employee who has enrolled in this training program will login at https://wmich.securingthehuman.org using their Bronco NetID and password to complete the training which may be started and stopped as often as necessary.

 Account requests and responsibilities

-Only Unit IT support staff, or a person deemed by your unit to be responsible for your unit's security training may request unit training.
+Only Unit IT support staff, or other persons responsible for other unit or departmental staff may request unit training.
 Please read the instructions below before requesting accounts:

-- Requester will be deemed the administrator of your unit's training accounts.
+- Requester will be deemed the administrator of the requested training accounts.

 - Submitting a request will result in a listing of names* for the unit(s) you have requested.
 This list must be reviewed by the requester and names added or removed as necessary.
 This list is then returned to the Office of Information Technology for processing.